fluxusfrequency/blog/how-to-write-code-with-style.md

 ## Conclusion

 In this post, we've talked about seven things to consider integrating into the approach you take to writing code.
 It's my hope that you weigh them, and perhaps call them to mind as you're programming.
-If we all do our part, the codebases of the world will be a little cleaner, and working with computers will be a little more fun for us all.
+If we all do our part by choosing to write code with style, the codebases of the world will be a little cleaner, and working with computers will be a little more fun for us all.

 Until next time, happy coding!